 Breck students earn top awards at State Science and Engineering Fair

-Twenty-four students from Breck School’s Advanced Science Research (ASR) program earned top awards at the 80th Annual State Science and Engineering Fair held March 25 through 27 in Minneapolis, Minn.
-More than 550 students participated in the State Science Fair.
+Minneapolis, Minn. – (April 10, 2018) – Twenty-eight students from Breck School’s Advanced Science Research program earned top awards at the 81st Annual State Science and Engineering Fair held April 8 through 10 in Minneapolis, Minnesota.
+More than 450 students participated in the State Science Fair.
 Breck’s ASR program is comprised of students in tenth, eleventh and twelfth grades who have spent this past year working on individualized research projects.

-Five students, Archana Murali, Elena Berman (alternate), Jiaheng He (alternate), Sung Wan Huh (alternate), and Raunak Vijayakar (alternate), received one of the State’s top awards and were selected to represent Minnesota at the Intel International Science and Engineering Fair (ISEF) to be held May 14 to 19 in Los Angeles, Calif.
+Seven students, Alexander Anderson, Louise Kim, Siyuan Ma, Cole Maxwell, Spencer Yueh, Samuel Aronson (alternate), and Alex Cheng (alternate), received one of the Region’s top awards and were selected to represent Minnesota at the Intel International Science and Engineering Fair (ISEF) to be held May 13 to 18 in Pittsburgh, Pennsylvania.
 ISEF is the world’s largest international pre-college science competition and annually provides a forum for more than 1,800 high school students from over 75 countries, regions, and territories to showcase their independent research while competing for more than $4 million in prizes.

-Awards received by Breck Advanced Science Research students at the State Science & Engineering Fair:
+Awards received by Breck Advanced Science Research students at the State Science & Engineering Fair include:

 - Two students received a 1st place Grand Award

 - Five students received a 2nd place Grand Award

 - Six students received a 3rd place Grand Award